alexwlchan/alexwlchan.net/src/_articles/2018/2018-01-25-downloading-sqs-queues.md

 ---
+layout: article
 date: 2018-01-25 21:56:15 +00:00
-layout: post
+title: Getting every message in an SQS queue
 summary: Code for saving every message from an SQS queue, and then saving the messages to a file, or resending them to another queue.
-tags:
-  - aws
+topics:
-  - python
+  - AWS
-  - aws:amazon sqs
+  - Python
-title: Getting every message in an SQS queue
-old_syntax_highlighting: true
 ---

 At work, we make heavy use of [Amazon SQS][sqs] message queues.